-It’s not clear which activities may be most beneficial but regularly doing things you enjoy, whether that’s reading, crosswords, singing or playing an instrument, will help to keep you mentally active.
+It’s not clear which activities may be most beneficial, but regularly doing things you enjoy, whether that’s reading, crosswords, singing or playing an instrument, will help to keep you mentally active.

-Research has linked social isolation and loneliness to a higher risk of dementia, although research is still ongoing to understand why this relationship exists.
+There is evidence linking social isolation and loneliness to a higher risk of dementia, although research is still ongoing to understand why this relationship exists.
 Keeping socially active by spending time with other people or joining clubs can be a good way to feel happier, and more positive in life, and to look after our brain health.

 Other medical conditions